shikon/shikon.github.io/_posts/2021-08-27-pwm-fan-controller.md

 ## 1) Microprocessor choice and coding a PWM signal

-In the beginning of this year I programmed a variable duty cycle on a Arduino nano.
-Achieving a PWM frequency of 1 MHz is not possible with the built in PWM functionality and neither is it variable at the resolution that I wanted (8-bit).
-In order to do this I went down one-level and set the registers of the timers.
-However, my past experience learnt me this took quite some development time.
+At the beginning of this year, I programmed a variable duty cycle on an Arduino nano.
+Achieving a PWM frequency of 1 MHz is not possible with the built-in PWM functionality and neither is it variable at the resolution that I wanted (8-bit).
+To do this I went down one level and set the registers of the timers.
+However, my experience learnt me this took quite some development time.
 Therefore, this time I opted to use a different microcontroller where I could just use higher-level functions and generate the PWM signal according to my needs as simple as a few lines of code.
-I found a STM32F103C8T6 (STM32 black pill) lying around in my closet and found [this library](https://github.com/stm32duino/wiki/wiki/HardwareTimer-library) that had everything I needed.
+I found an STM32F103C8T6 (STM32 black pill) lying around in my closet and found [this library](https://github.com/stm32duino/wiki/wiki/HardwareTimer-library) that had everything I needed.

 ## 2) Temperature readout by voltage divider